iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 parameters, improving code, trying different data, and collecting metrics; for example to optimize the accuracy of an ML model.
-Keeping track of all these changes is challenging but essential, as we may need to review, compare, reproduce, and share the <abbr>experiments</abbr>.
+Keeping track of all these changes is challenging but essential, as we may need to review, compare, and share the <abbr>experiments</abbr>.
 We'll probably also want to reconnect model metrics back to their original setup, and reproduce them if needed.